Pavanijain03/nanochat_architect/README.md

 ---

-A few more notes:
+## Notes

-- The code will run just fine on the Ampere 8XA100 GPU node as well, but a bit slower.
+- Works on Ampere 8XA100 GPU nodes, slightly slower than H100 nodes.

-- All code will run just fine on even a single GPU by omitting `torchrun`, and will produce ~identical results (code will automatically switch to gradient accumulation), but you'll have to wait 8 times longer.
+- Can run on a single GPU by omitting torchrun (training will take ~8x longer).

-- If your GPU(s) have less than 80GB, you'll have to tune some of the hyperparameters or you will OOM / run out of VRAM.
-Look for `--device_batch_size` in the scripts and reduce it until things fit.
-E.g. from 32 (default) to 16, 8, 4, 2, or even 1.
-Less than that you'll have to know a bit more what you're doing and get more creative.
-- Most of the code is fairly vanilla PyTorch so it should run on anything that supports that - xpu, mps, or etc, but I haven't personally exercised all of these code paths so there might be sharp edges.
+- For GPUs <80GB VRAM, tune --device_batch_size in scripts to avoid OOM errors.

+- Code is vanilla PyTorch and should run on any compatible device (xpu, mps, etc.).

 ## Research

-If you are a researcher and wish to help improve nanochat, two scripts of interest are [runs/scaling_laws.sh](runs/scaling_laws.sh) and [runs/miniseries.sh](runs/miniseries.sh).
-See [Jan 7 miniseries v1](https://github.com/karpathy/nanochat/discussions/420) for related documentation.
-For quick experimentation (~5 min pretraining runs) my favorite scale is to train a 12-layer model (GPT-1 sized), e.g. like this:
+For experimentation, check runs/scaling_laws.sh and runs/miniseries.sh
+Quick pretraining (~5 min) can be done with smaller models:

 ```
 OMP_NUM_THREADS=1 torchrun --standalone --nproc_per_node=8 -m scripts.base_train -- \